Cassie818/MsaPhylo/README.md

 ## Introduction

-MSA Transformer takes a multiple sequence alignment (MSA) as an input to reveal conservation patterns, and is trained with Masked Language Modeling objectives to capture epistasis.
-Its embedding tree can be used for phylogenetic research based on the hypothesis that MSA Transformer primarily relies on column-wise conservation information to infer phylogeny.
+MSA Transformer takes a multiple sequence alignment (MSA) as an input to reveal conservation patterns, and is trained with Masked Language Modeling objectives to capture epistasis  [1].
+Previous research showed that combinations of MSA Transformer's column attention heads correlate with the Hamming distance between input sequences, suggesting their application in tracing evolutionary lineages of proteins [2].
+We further found that its embedding tree can be used for phylogenetic reconstruction, based on the hypothesis that MSA Transformer primarily relies on column-wise conservation information to infer phylogeny.
 We anticipate it to not replace but complement classical phylogenetic inference, to recover the evolutionary history of protein families.